Advantages of Cars on PCP with No Deposit

 What is a balloon payment?

-Balloon payments aren’t obligatory with PCP – at the end of your finance agreement, you can always hand the car back, or choose another finance agreement on a different car.
+Personal contract purchase, or PCP, is one type of car finance agreement with a balloon payment.
+That said, this balloon payment isn’t obligatory – it’s optional.
+If you don’t want to own the car at the end of your finance agreement, you can always hand it back or choose another finance agreement on a different car.

 The GMFV or RV predicts what the car will be worth at the end of an agreement, based on your usage estimates.
 The factors that will impact its value include the make and model of the car, your yearly mileage estimates, and the length of your finance agreement.